- spoil (n.)

 - spoil (v.)

-- c.1300, from Old French espoillier "to strip, plunder," from Latin spoliare "to strip of clothing, rob," from spolium "armor stripped from an enemy, booty;" originally "skin stripped from a killed animal," from PIE *spol-yo-, perhaps from root *spel- "to split, to break off" (cf. Greek aspalon "skin, hide," spolas "flayed skin;" Lithuanian spaliai "shives of flax;" Old Church Slavonic rasplatiti "to cleave, split;" Middle Low German spalden, Old High German spaltan "to split;" Sanskrit sphatayati "splits").
+- c.
+1300, "to strip (someone) of clothes, strip a slain enemy," from Old French espillier "to strip, plunder, pillage," from Latin spoliare "to strip, uncover, lay bare; strip of clothing, rob, plunder, pillage," from spolia, plural of spolium "arms taken from an enemy, booty;" originally "skin stripped from a killed animal," from PIE *spol-yo-, perhaps from root *spel- "to split, to break off" (see spill (v.)).

-Sense of "to damage so as to render useless" is from 1560s; that of "to over-indulge" (a child, etc.) is from 1640s (implied in spoiled).
-Intransitive sense of "to go bad" is from 1690s.
+From late 14c. in English as "strip with violence, rob, pillage, plunder, dispossess; impoverish with excessive taxation."
+Used c.
+1400 as the verb to describe Christ's harrowing of Hell.
+Sense of "destroy, ruin, damage so as to render useless" is from 1560s; that of "to over-indulge" (a child, etc.) is from 1640s (implied in spoiled).
+Intransitive sense of "become tainted, go bad, lose freshness" is from 1690s.
 To be spoiling for (a fight, etc.) is from 1865, from notion that one will "spoil" if he doesn't get it.
-Spoil-sport attested from 1801.